SpotlightForBugs/windows_auto_hash_contributions/README.md

 [Just head over to releases to get the latest version of the binaries](https://github.com/SpotlightForBugs/windows_auto_hash_contributions/releases/latest)
 (or use [dra](https://github.com/devmatteini/dra#installation))

-- standard.exe what you would expect, you launch it,  it sets up hashcat and launches help_crack.py
+- standard.exe what you would expect, you launch it,  it sets up hashcat and launches help_crack.py as help_crack.exe so you dont need to install python
 <!-- headless.exe: no window is shown, everything is done hidden-->

 ## Building from scratch